 Having an estate plan can give you and your loved ones peace of mind and provide you with control over your future.
 Even though every adult can and should have an estate plan, the vast majority of Americans do not have one.
 According to a survey by the American Association of Retired Persons, 6 in 10 Americans have no will or living trust.

 Because planning for the future seems so complicated, many are willing to rely on DIY estate planning forms online to simplify things.
 Those online forms provide people with an alternative to hiring an attorney… or so they think.
 Drafting an estate plan online has some notable benefits, such as ease of use and low cost (some of the services are free).

 However, when you weigh the pros and cons of using an online estate planning template instead of hiring a knowledgeable attorney, those services do not seem such a good option anymore.
-As an estate planning attorney at The Law Office of Gregory L. Williams, I have seen first-hand the mess that can be made by those DIY estate planning services.
+As an estate planning attorney, I have seen first-hand the mess that can be made by those DIY estate planning services.

 Online Forms vs. Estate Planning Attorney